 Quartz in Aura

 One of the first things to go was the terracotta kitchen floor tile.
 We levelled the floor and brought the beautiful original oak hardwood all the way through the kitchen—which connected the two rooms to the rest of the house for a better visual flow.

 By removing the tiles and their earthy red tone, we were free to bring in an entirely new colour palette to suit the homeowner’s tastes.
 The Hanstone countertops became our jumping-off point for colours throughout the whole main floor, after our client fell in love with this pattern.
 Anchoring a design in a chosen accent feature is an excellent starting point that can help bring clarity and direction to the design process.

 Thoughtfully-placed lighting fixtures are a cost effective - and often underestimated - way to transform the look and feel of a space.
 To create continuity with the natural window light, we lowered the ceiling slightly to accommodate pot lights.
 Together with task and ambient lighting, this considerably brightened the space.

-All existing cabinets were replaced which created a warm and cozy aesthetic.
-We chose a dark grey stained Alder for the lower cabinets, while keeping the upper cabinets light and airy with glass and a timeless greige paint.
+We replaced all existing cabinets which created a warm and cozy aesthetic.
+We chose a dark grey stained Alder for the lower cabinets while keeping the upper cabinets light and airy with glass and a timeless greige paint.
 Black, sleek hardware blends subtly with the dark cabinets and brings the grounding nature of metal back into the room.